-Report card grades or notations must clearly reflect each student's level of achievement and parents will be notified when students are achieving below the expected level.
-Report cards for all elementary, middle, and high school students will be issued at the end of each grading period and will clearly depict and grade for each subject on a student's schedule:
+Report cards for all elementary, middle, and high school students will be issued at the end of each grading period:

-- the student's academic performance in each class or course in grades 1-12 based on examinations as well as written papers, class participation, and other academic performance criteria - 2. the student's conduct and behavior - 3. the student's attendance, including absences and tardiness - 4. the student's final report card for the year shall contain a statement indicating end-of-year status or performance on nonperformance at grade level, acceptable or unacceptable behavior and attendance, promotion or non-promotion.
-Students shall not be exempt from academic performance requirements, such as, final exams, based on practices or policies to encourage student attendance.
+- 1. the student's academic performance in each class or course in grades 1-12 is based on examinations as well as written papers, class participation, and other academic performance criteria - 2. the student's conduct - 3. the student's attendance, including absences and tardiness - 4. the student's final report card for the year shall denote promotion or non-promotion.
 A student's attendance record may not be used in whole or in part to provide an exemption from any academic performance requirement.

-These will serve as notice of student performance in each subject area.
 Additionally, these reports shall serve as notification to the parent or guardian of each student in grades 9-12 who has a cumulative grade point average (GPA) of less than 0.5 above the cumulative GPA required for graduation that the student is at risk of not meeting the requirements for graduation.
-These notices shall contain an explanation of the policies the district has in place to assist the student in meeting the GPA requirement.
 Parents shall contact the school for a conference in the event of unsatisfactory grades.
-Standards based report cards aligned to the Florida Standards will be used in grades Kindergarten to report to parents student progress toward meeting end of year Mastery of each benchmark and standard.
+Standards based report cards aligned to the Florida Standards will be used in grades Kindergarten to report to parents student progress toward meeting end of year mastery of each benchmark and standard.